Categories

 UPDATE | Sep 13, 2022 (2 months after):

-UPDATE | Oct 7, 2022 (3 months after):
+UPDATE | Oct 7, 2022 (3 months after the sprint):

 I got my refund!!
 Yayyy!
-I actually thought I’ll receive it on December but I saw the refund on my bank account now.
+I actually thought I’ll receive it in December but I saw the refund on my bank account now.
 So it took almost 3 months from my last day of classes to get the refund.
 Not bad.
 Because I thought it will take around 5 months as per their policy.

 I’m sooo happy!
 Looking forward to join another Super Sprint maybe next year 😊